radarFudan/radarFudan.github.io/_posts/2021-03-21-paper-reading-score-based-generative-models.md

 ## Summary

-The SDE element is not so related to my current project, one book is mentioned during regular meeting:
+The SDE element is not so related to my current project, one book is suggested during regular meeting:

-Random Perturbations of Dynamical Systems by Mark I. Fridlin
+_Random Perturbations of Dynamical Systems by Mark I. Fridlin_